 We then transition back to the Ketterly house as Larry reveals the importance behind the dockyards.
 It turns out to be where “a great leader” has fallen and he intends to create an empire out of the ashes of history that’ll stand tall within the world.
 From there, he asks Helena what scares her.
 It’s soon revealed that he’s a metahuman and is subduing Huntress with the power of his mind as the tea cup slips out of her hand and shatters on the floor.

 Barbara drives her handi-capable car over towards the Ketterly residence as fast as she can while telling Dinah to get over there as well before contacting Helena and instructing her to concentrate on her voice in order to block out any “auditory neural connection” he’s using.
-Meanwhile, Larry influences her into revealing what frightens her as Huntress wearily says that it was the moment when she lost her mother.
+Meanwhile, Larry influences Huntress into revealing what frightens her as she wearily says that it was the moment when she lost her mother.
 As this is happening, he takes out a dagger and prepares to kill her.

 At that moment, Lance finally arrives as she breaks into the house.
 In the main study, it turns out that Larry is using his metahuman mind control on Helena so that she ends up stabbing herself in her own heart.
 Dinah runs in and tries to intervene, but he simply smacks her in the gut with a cane before preparing to strike back.